Long-Lived Connections

 Thundering herd on reconnect after a deploy is the one that punishes you for success.
 Everyone drops at once, everyone comes back at once, auth service and database see a spike that has nothing to do with steady-state traffic.
 If reconnect isn’t jittered and bounded, you’re load testing yourself accidentally.

-What I want in a client now is boring on purpose: reconnect with backoff, resync from a known cursor or version, never trust a socket that hasn’t proven it’s alive recently, and make idempotent resume someone’s actual job, not a comment in the README.
+What I want in a client now is boring on purpose: reconnect with full-jitter backoff, resync from a known cursor or version, never trust a socket that hasn’t proven it’s alive recently, and make idempotent resume someone’s actual job, not a comment in the README.

 What I’d tell past-me

-Reuse connections when setup is expensive.
-That’s why keep-alive and pools exist.
-Match timeouts across client, proxy, and server, or you’ll debug ghosts while dashboards stay green.
+Reuse connections when setup is expensive — that’s why keep-alive and pools exist.
+Match timeouts across client, proxy, and server or you’ll debug ghosts while dashboards stay green.
 Assume anything that lives longer than a single page view will disconnect at the worst time, and write the client accordingly.